cfazio93/nashville_schools_vs_resources/README.md

 ## Limitations:
-	-no file with school addresses -- had to add manually
+	-One major limitation was that I was unable to locate a downloadable dataset that contained the locations of MNPS schools.
+I used the 'School Locations' table and entered the information manually on my schools info XLSX file.

 ## Technologies Used:
--Excel: the original data was from XLSX and CSV files.
+-Excel: The original data was from XLSX and CSV files.
 After cleaning and exploring on Python, I also returned to Excel for some final cleaning/spot-checking.

--Python

--PowerBI

--Git
+-Python: I spent most of my time cleaning and exploring the data in Python.

+-PowerBI: After cleaning the data, I uploaded my final XLSX file to PowerBI to create a dashboard.

-Analysis
+## Analysis

-Conclusions
+## Conclusions

-Next Steps
+## Next Steps

-Recommendations
+## Recommendations

-Dashboard
+## Dashboard

-Folium Map
+## Folium Map
 Check out my interactive map!
-Use it to locate schools, libraries, parks/community centers, and bus stops.
+Use it to locate schools, libraries, parks/community centers, and bus stops. https://github.com/cfazio93/nashville_schools_vs_resources/blob/main/visuals/nashville_map.html